 Jessica has been interested in the news business and weather since she was a young girl.
 Her love for weather began by wishing for snow while living in Irving, Texas.
-She would watch the weather channel in hopes they'd have the pink warning labels over her hometown.
-Although her love for weather began at an early age, it truly grew while learning more about the atmosphere during her time in graduate school.
+She would watch the Weather Channel hoping they'd have the pink warning labels over her hometown.
+Although her love for weather began at an early age, it truly grew while learning more about the atmosphere during her time in grad school.

-The first major storm she remembers happened in the evening hours of her 10th grade year.
+The first major storm she remembers happened during the evening hours of her 10th grade year in high school.
 Growing up and hearing countless flash flood and tornado warnings, but never seeing many of the threats in person caused Jessica's awareness and level of concern for these types of warnings to dwindle, until 2011.

 During the severe weather outbreak of 2011, a tornado was just inches from her home.
 She remembers looking out the window, her ear stopping up, and her great aunt yelling for her to head into the hallway.
 After seeing the devastation and destruction after the tornado, this event brought on fear, which after education, turned into a passion for keeping people safe and alert for severe weather.

 She's excited to be in Louisiana, as it serves as a sweet spot between her family in Texas and Mississippi.